Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$

-has exact automorphism group $D_{2n}$. \end{itemize} \item The tetrahedral group $A_4$ is realizable as an automorphism group over $\Fpbar$, for all $p \geq 5$. \item The octahedral group $S_4$ is realizable as an automorphism group over $\Fpbar$, for all $p \geq 3$. \item The icosahedral group $A_5$ is realizable as an automorphism group over $\Fpbar$, for all $p \geq 7$. \end{enumerate} \end{thm}
+has $\Aut(f) \cong D_4$, and $f(z)$ is of minimal degree for $D_4$. \end{itemize} \item The tetrahedral group $A_4$ is realizable as an automorphism group of a degree 3 map over $\Fpbar$, for all $p \geq 5$, and 3 is the minimal degree for $A_4$. \item The octahedral group $S_4$ is realizable as an automorphism group over $\Fpbar$, for all $p \geq 5$. \item The icosahedral group $A_5$ is realizable as an automorphism group over $\Fpbar$, for all $p \geq 7$. \end{enumerate} \end{thm}

 The invariant theory constructions used in deFaria-Hutz \cite{Hutz15} go through in the $p$-regular case, but remain unknown in the modular case (where the characteristic $p$ divides the order of the group).
 Consequently, the methods used for our realizability results are a combination of adaptations of the invariant theory constructions and ad hoc computations.
 See the discussion at the beginning of Section \ref{sect_realizable}.